USS Wyoming (BB-32): 1925–1930

 On 14 February 1925, Wyoming again passed through the Panama Canal to return to the Pacific.
 There, she joined fleet exercises off California.
 She then proceeded to Hawaii, where she remained from late April to early June.
 She visited San Diego on 18–22 June, and then returned to the east coast via the Panama Canal, arriving in New York on 17 July.
 A cruise to Cuba and Haiti followed, after which Wyoming returned to the New York Navy Yard for an overhaul that lasted from 23 November to 26 January 1926.
 During this period, then-Commander William F. Halsey, Jr. came aboard as the ship's executive officer; he served on Wyoming until 4 January 1927.

 Wyoming then returned to the routine of winter maneuvers in the Caribbean and training cruises in the summer.
 In late August, the ship went to Philadelphia for an extensive modernization.
 Her old coal-fired boilers were replaced with new oil-fired models and anti-torpedo bulges were added to improve her resistance to underwater damage.
 The work was completed by 2 November, after which Wyoming conducted a shakedown cruise to Cuba and the Virgin Islands.
 She was back in Philadelphia on 7 December, and two days later, she returned to her post as the flagship of the Scouting Fleet, flying the flag of Vice Admiral Ashley Robertson.

 Wyoming spent the next three years in the Scouting Fleet.
 She conducted training cruises with Naval Reserve Officer Training Corps (NROTC) cadets from various universities, including Yale, Harvard, Georgia Tech, and Northwestern.
 These cruises went throughout the Atlantic, including to the Gulf of Mexico, to the Azores, and to Nova Scotia.
 While on one of these cruises in November 1928, Wyoming picked up eight survivors from the wrecked steamship SS Vestris; she took them to Norfolk on 16 November.
-On 19 September 1930, Wyoming was transferred from the Scouting Force to BatDiv 2, where she became the flagship of Rear Admiral Wat T. Cluverius.
-She served here until 4 November, when she was withdrawn from front-line service and became the flagship of the Training Squadron, flying the flag of Rear Admiral Harley H. Christy.
+On 19 September 1930, Wyoming was transferred from the Scouting Force to BatDiv 2, where she became the flagship of Rear Admiral Wat Tyler Cluverius Jr. She served here until 4 November, when she was withdrawn from front-line service and became the flagship of the Training Squadron, flying the flag of Rear Admiral Harley H. Christy.
 Thereafter, she conducted a training cruise to the Gulf of Mexico.